SynchronizeYourDogmas/AlmostSmartThermostat/README.md

 The logic sends signals to a L293DNE half-H driver, controlling a simple 3v/220v latching relay which switches the central heating on/off.
 Adapt this for your personal situation.

+An Eagle CAD schematic (and a Fritzing breadboard example) are available /doc

 Future work
 - calibration